apache/incubator-devlake-website/versioned_docs/version-v0.14/GettingStarted/DockerComposeSetup.md

 2. Rename `env.example` to `.env`.
 For Mac/Linux users, please run `mv env.example .env` in the terminal.
 This file contains the environment variables that the Devlake server will use.
 Additional ones can be found in the compose file(s).
 3. Run `docker-compose up -d` to launch DevLake.

+NOTE：Make sure your `.env` file has read and write permissions set for the current user, else the API Server will not start properly

 ## Collect data and view dashboards

 1. Visit `config-ui` at `http://localhost:4000` in your browser to configure DevLake and collect data.